 - as part of the normal process of maintaining stable blood glucose, and

 - if it gets stressed by low blood glucose and hunger.

-If you have plenty of stored body fat, your body will release that stored energy overnight into your bloodstream, even if you follow a lower-carb diet.
-Your body can make glucose from protein and even fat to an extent.
-If you have excess energy stored in your body, the glucose will back up in your system and overflow into your blood, especially overnight when insulin levels are lower after not eating for a while.
+Your body can make glucose from protein and even the fat you eat and the fat on your body.
+So, if you have excess energy stored in your body, the glucose you’re consuming from food will back up in your system and overflow into your bloodstream.

-- Data-Driven Fasting
+- Data-Driven Fasting Challenge

 - QuickStart Guide

 - Frequently Asked Questions